-- i) more than +/- 1 bedroom count of subject - ii) more than +/- 1 bathroom count of subject - iii) more than +/- 3 overall room count of subject g) View: Use comparables with a similar view to the subject.
-Provide commentary if the subject has a different view than comparable view, which will influence the price of the property, positively or negatively.
+- i. more than +/- 1 bedroom count of the subject - ii. more than +/- 1 bathroom count of the subject - iii. more than +/- 3 overall room count of the subject g.
+View

+Use comparables with a similar view to the subject.
+Provide commentary if the subject has a different view than a comparable view, which will positively or negatively influence the property's price.
+(Customer specifications override the Guidelines outlined in BPOSG)

-9) Comparable Selection based on Market Conditions
+9. Comparable Selection based on Market Conditions

-- Ø Distressed Markets vs. Fair Markets.
-Comparables used should reflect the prevailing forces driving the same market the subject is located in (per BPOSG Standards).
-In cases where distressed sales are driving the market, a comment is required which addresses and explains the distressed condition of the market. - a) Distressed Driven Market.
-The term distressed comparable indicates a Short Sale or REO sale.
-If the subject is distressed, the property is in preforeclosure, is a candidate for Short Sale, in foreclosure, or REO. - i) Commentary must indicate if the market is driven by distressed properties. - ii) If a fair market price evaluation is requested and the subject is located in a distressed driven market, distressed comparables may be used.
+- Ø Customer specifications override the Guidelines outlined in BPOSG - Ø Distressed Markets vs. Fair Markets.
+Comparables should reflect the prevailing forces driving the same market the subject is located in (per BPOSG Standards).
+In cases where distressed sales are driving the market, a comment is required that explains the market's distressed condition.

+a.
+Distressed Driven Market

+- i.
+The commentary must indicate if distressed properties drive the market. - ii.
+If a Fair Market price evaluation is requested and the subject's location is in a distressed-driven market, distressed comparables are acceptable.
 Comments are required indicating the distressed comparables to include commentary stating the distressed driven market condition.
-Adjustments are not needed to account for distressed comparables. - iii) If the BPO form does not specify the type of comparable (arms length transaction, REO, short sale etc.), provide a comment which appropriately labels the comparables.
+Adjustments are not needed to account for distressed comparables. - iii.
+If the BPO form does not specify the comparable type (Arm's Length Transaction, REO, Short Sale, etc.), provide a comment that appropriately labels the comparables.

-b) Fair Market
+b.
+Fair Market

-- i) Sales and listings are characterized by buyers and sellers who are equally motivated and not acting under duress. - ii) Sold comparables which are not arm's length transactions should not be used.
-Distressed sales should be avoided. - Comments must be provided if a distressed sale is used.
+- i.
+Sales and listings are characterized by buyers and sellers who are equally motivated and not acting under duress. - ii.
+Sold comparables that are not Arm's Length Transactions should not be used.
+Avoid distressed sales.

+iii.
+Comments must be provided if a distressed sale is used.

-c) Mixed Markets
+c.
+Mixed Markets

-- i) Some distressed sales and some fair market exist. - ii) Distressed sales do not seem to impact the value of fair market sales and vice versa.
+- i.
+Some distressed sales and some Fair Market exist. - ii.
+Distressed sales do not seem to impact the value of Fair Market sales and vice versa.

-d) Stable Market
+d.
+Stable Market

-- i) Stable Market = no more than 3% appreciation or depreciation in the last six months. - ii) Sold comparables no more than six months old in a stable market. - iii) Comment required if comparable is over six months old.
+- i.
+Stable Market = no more than 3% appreciation or depreciation in the last six months. - ii.
+Sold comparables no more than six months old in a stable market. - iii.
+A comment is required if comparable is over six months old.

-e) Rapid Market
+e.
+Rapid Market

-- i) Rapid Market = more than 3% appreciation or depreciation in the last six months.

-- ii) Sold comparables no more than three months old in a rapidly moving market.

-- iii) Comment always required if a rapid market exists.

-- iv) Comment required if comparable is over three months old.
+- i.
+Rapid Market = more than 3% appreciation or depreciation in the last six months. - ii.
+Sold comparables no more than three months old in a rapidly moving market. - iii.
+A comment is always required if a rapid market exists. - iv.
+A comment is required if comparable is over three months old.

-- 10) Lack of Comparables (Customer specifications override the Guidelines set forth in BPOSG)
+10. Lack of Comparables

+Ø Customer specifications override the Guidelines outlined in BPOSG

-- a) If comparables are not immediately available, expand search criteria one at a time starting with the least impact.
-Please note that price will differ from market to market.
-The following are common criteria which can be expanded (in no particular order):
+If comparables are not immediately available, expand the search criteria one at a time, starting with the most negligible impact on value.
+Please note that value will differ from market to market.
+The following are common criteria that can be expanded (in no particular order):

 - Concessions

-- Lot size
+- Lot Size

 - Age

 - GLA

-- Room count
+- Room Count

-- Date of sale
+- · Date of Sale

 - Radius

-- Condition

-- General amenities

-11) Comparable Application
+11. Comparable Application